 Zucchini works wonderfully in baked goods, similar to bananas or applesauce.
 It adds a soft, moist texture and gives your muffins a boost of nutrition.
+We pair the grated zucchini with white wheat flour, maple syrup, and spices galore—cinnamon, ginger, and vanilla—a truly magical combination.

 Zucchini Muffin Video